The Route, Day by Day

 The day is a long overland drive, trading the neon of Las Vegas for the high desert and, eventually, the granite peaks of the Sierra Nevada.
 The route pushes west across California toward Sequoia and Kings Canyon National Parks.
 After the 677km journey, the evening is for setting up camp and adjusting to the quiet of the mountains.

-Been to Las Vegas / Sequoia National Park?Create an account
+Been to Las Vegas / Sequoia National Park, Across the Desert to Sequoia?

 and share your photos with other travelers planning this trip.